-You do need to create a storage account for the boot logs and console screenshots, but the cost is likely less than \$0.01 per month to store this data.
+You do need to create a storage account for the boot logs and console screenshots, but the cost to store this data is likely less than \$0.01 per month unless you have a busy VM that generates a lot of data.
 The first time you run into a VM problem and need access to the boot diagnostics, that penny per month will be worth it!
-This storage account can also be used to hold additional VM-level performance metrics and logs, which we examine in the next section.
-Again, the storage costs are minimal.
+This storage account can also be used to hold additional VM-level performance metrics and logs, which we'll examine in section 12.2.
+Again, the storage costs should be minimal.
 Even as your VM environment grows, it's worth the additional minor cost to be able to quickly troubleshoot an issue when things go wrong.

-To view the boot diagnostics for your VM, complete the following steps.
+To view the boot diagnostics for your VM, complete the following steps:

-- In the Azure portal, select Virtual Machines from the menu on the left.
-Choose the VM you created in the previous exercise. - 2 Under the Support Troubleshooting section of the VM menu, choose Boot Diagnostics.
+- 1 In the Azure portal, select Virtual Machines from the menu on the left. - 2 Choose the VM you created in the previous exercise. - 3 In the Support + troubleshooting section of the VM menu, choose Boot diagnostics.
 The boot diagnostics and VM status are displayed, as shown in figure 12.2.
-The health report would indicate if there were boot problems with the VM and allow you to hopefully diagnose the root cause of the issue.
+The health report indicates any boot problems with the VM and allows you to diagnose the root cause of the issue.